josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 ---

-## Why this is difficult to detect or audit
+## 🕳️ Why This Is Difficult to Detect or Audit

 Proxy inference is difficult to detect because: